About Upper North Falls

-One thing that struck us about the trail that went under the bridge was that it looked close enough to the creek and was fronted by gates that were open during our visit that it made us suspect this part was prone to flooding if the creek was running too high and would inundate the trail.
-Fortunately for us, it wasn’t closed and we were able to continue a few minutes further upstream to the view of the falls that you see above.
+One thing that struck us about the trail that went under the bridge was that it looked close enough to the creek and was fronted by gates (which were open during our visit) that it made us suspect this part was prone to flooding.

 You can get here by parking at the North Falls car park along Hwy 214 towards the northern side of the park (just north of the road bridge going over the creek).